leo-buneev/eslint-plugin-md/README.md

 # eslint-plugin-md

 An ESLint plugin to lint and fix markdown files.
 It uses amazing [remark-lint](https://github.com/remarkjs/remark-lint) under the hood.
+Also enables using `prettier` to automatically format your markdown files right from `eslint`!

 ## Motivation